 Overview The JMS-notification bridge provides a APIs for both JMS and notification clients to use in creating and managing bridges.
-These APIs are specified in the following IDL modules: • IT_MessagingBridgeAdmin

-IT_MessagingBridge IT_NotifyBridge

-11_NOLITYBEI036

-Actions Applications that programatically manage bridges perform the following actions:

-• Get a BridgeAdmin object which serves as a factory for bridges.

-Locate existing bridges.

-• Get MessagingEndpoint Objects.

-Create new bridges.

-Start message flow through a bridge.

-Stop the flow of messages through a bridge.
+These APIs are specified in the following IDL modules: IT_MessagingBridgeAdmin IT_MessagingBridge IT_NotifyBridge Actions Applications that programatically manage bridges perform the following actions: • Get a BridgeAdmin object which serves as a factory for bridges. • Locate existing bridges. • Get MessagingEndpoint objects. • Create new bridges. • Start message flow through a bridge. • Stop the flow of messages through a bridge. • Destroy bridges.

-Destroy bridges.

-In this section This section discusses the following topics:

-Getting a BridgeAdmin page 285
+Getting a BridgeAdmin page 241

-Getting a Bridge page 286
+Getting a Bridge page 242

-Managing Message Flow Through a Bridge page 289
+Managing Message Flow Through a Bridge page 245

-Destroying a Bridge page 291
+Destroying a Bridge page 246